 In addition to green plants you can also add flowers in a room or two.

 Flowers are one of my favorite ways to add color to any space.
 Not just color, but joy.

 These are some inexpensive artificial bunches that I like to have on hand (click image for purchase info):

 Throw pillows not only add some life to your decor, but they can also provide an instant update to any room.
-This is great for staging with existing furniture that may not be brand new.
-You can change the look of neutral-colored furniture and add in just about and colors you want using pillows.
-Here are some trendy ones that work well.
+This is great for staging with existing furniture that may not be the most current-looking pieces.

 I really like this one from Rejuvenation; it will look great with a variety of home styles and a little pop of red is appealing at the entryway.

 You can, however, liven up a kitchen or bathroom with a new rug without spending much.
 Small rugs are an excellent way to add color, including colors that are a little more bold, while with a larger rug you have to be more careful with your color selection.

 If you’re working with dark or dated spaces a fun, bright little rug can attract attention and help update the look.
 (In conjunction with other accessories, decor, and color choices.)

 Here are a few that I like for staging.
 These are good for small live spaces, hallways, baths, or kitchens.